-We’re committed to working with and supporting smaller artisans, single vineyards and family run estates where skill, passion and heart go hand in hand.
-We believe in these people, their visions and their products and that connecting you with them is the finest way to showcase the very best of local produce representative of this area.
+We believe in these people and their products and that connecting you with them is the finest way to discover the very best of local produce representative of this area.

-To that end we’re continually seeking partnerships with the right people and businesses to work alongside, showcase and to grow our vision.
+We’re continually seeking new partnerships to work alongside, showcase and to grow our vision for English wine tourism.

 A small independent vineyard owned and run by two enthusiastic wine lovers, keen to demonstrate the high quality English wine available and to help others appreciate the best of British.